Purple Garlic Bulbs

 The USDA hardiness zones offer a guide to varieties that will grow well in certain climates.
 Each zone corresponds to the minimum winter temperatures experienced in a given area.
 Make sure that your hardiness zone lies within the zone compatibility range of this variety before ordering.

 An absolute must-have in the vegetable garden, Purple Garlic, a hardneck, creole type, is grown as a bulb vegetable.
-This Purple Stripe Garlic is a ½ pound bag containing at least 2 to 3 bulbs.
 This variety produces approximately 8 to 12 cloves per bulb.
 The small heads have edible papery, purple-splashed wrappers covering large, firm, well-shaped cream-colored cloves with a strong, complex, spicy flavor.
+This purple stripe garlic is sold in a 1/2-pound bag containing at least 2 to 3 bulbs.